 XE: Experimental Humanities & Social Engagement

-XE: Experimental Humanities & Social Engagement, an interdisciplinary master’s program housed in the Graduate School of Arts and Science at New York University, invites applications for a Faculty Fellow position.
-The initial appointment will be for one year beginning September 1, 2023, renewable annually for a maximum of three years, pending administrative and budgetary approval.
+XE: Experimental Humanities & Social Engagement, an interdisciplinary master’s program in the Graduate School of Arts and Science at New York University, invites applications for a Faculty Fellow position in the social sciences.
+The initial appointment will be for one year beginning September 1, 2024, renewable annually for a maximum of three years, pending administrative and budgetary approval.

-While PhDs are required, we welcome candidates who are also practicing artists or have another public-facing critical practice in their field/s.
-Candidates should have completed their Ph.D. no earlier than 2019 and no later than by August 1, 2023.
+We seek candidates with a PhD in the social sciences.
+While PhDs are required, we welcome candidates who have a public-facing critical or artistic practice in their field/s.
+Candidates should have completed their Ph.D. no earlier than 2020 and no later than by August 1, 2024.

 EOE/Affirmative Action/Minorities/Females/Vet/Disabled/Sexual Orientation/Gender Identity.